mhackeroni/mhackeroni.github.io/archive/_posts/2018-06-04-defconctf-finals-call-for-sponsors.md

 Team organization and communication are fundamental to succeed: that's why we need financial help and sponsors to get the whole team to Las Vegas.
 What we can offer in exchange is the great visibility of supporting a DEF CON CTF finalist team.

 We propose the following sponsorship levels:
-* **Silver (5.000 euro)** - We'll feature you on our social networks; people on the DEF CON game arena will put your sticker on their laptop.
+* **Silver** - We'll feature you on our social networks; people on the DEF CON game arena will put your sticker on their laptop.
-* **Gold (10.000 euro)** - Everything in Silver, plus a small logo on our t-shirt.
+* **Gold** - Everything in Silver, plus a small logo on our t-shirt.
 We'll send you the CVs of every team member: BSc, MSc, PhD, and postgraduate students in cybersecurity.
-* **Platinum (15.000 euro)** - Everything in Silver, plus logo on our hoodie.
+* **Platinum** - Everything in Silver, plus logo on our hoodie.
 We'll send you the CVs of every team member: BSc, MSc, PhD, and postgraduate students in cybersecurity.

 We're of course open to any alternative proposal.
 Get in touch with us!
 Send us an email at **[info@mhackeroni.it](mailto:info@mhackeroni.it)**